cal-itp/mobility-marketplace/_posts/blanks/glossary-of-key-terms.md

 **General Transit Feed Specification (GTFS)**: Common format for public transit agencies to publish data about their transit services.
 Software developers can use this open-source data to build a variety of applications, including trip-planning software for transit riders.
 GTFS is categorized into two different typologies:

 * GTFS Static feed: Schedules, fares, and fixed geographic information stored as a zipped file of .txt files.
 It is called a “feed” despite being a file that’s downloaded.
-* GTFS Realtime (GTFS-RT): Vehicle arrival times and positioning, service advisories.
+<a name="gtfs-realtime">* GTFS Realtime (GTFS-RT): Vehicle arrival times and positioning, service advisories.

 **GTFS extensions**:
 * GTFS-Fares: Describes transit fare information.